cutajar/frontend-test/README.md

 ## Exclusions
 Due to the nature of the app (a test) I have excluded the following:

-Automated Unit and UI Tests
+* Automated Unit and UI Tests
-Production tasks like react production setting, uglify and compression, etc.
+* Production tasks like react production setting, uglify and compression, etc.
-More efficient or customised use of bootstrap (the whole thing is included).
+* More efficient or customised use of bootstrap.
-Better documentation.
+* Better documentation.